HankB/event-driven-HC-SR04/README.md

 ## Status

+* 2024-06-27 Testing at greater distance.
+50 consecutive readings are all over the place.
 * 2024-06-24 Code seems to be working well, albeit only tested in a Pi 3B and at distances ranging from 1-2 feet.
 Need to test on a Pi Zero and at other distances.
 It would be interesting to try on a Pi 5 as well.

 ## Troubleshooting notes